webnami-dev/webnami/README.md

   - `name`: The name of your site
   - `url`: The base URL for your site
   - `language`: The language code for your site (e.g., "en")
+  - `csp`: Content Security Policy (CSP) settings
+    - `enabled`: Set to `true` to enable CSP headers for your site, or `false` to disable them.
+    - `policy`: The CSP policy string.
+This defines the allowed sources for content on your site.
 - **branding**: Visual identity settings
   - `favicon`: Path to your favicon
   - `logo`: Object with `src` (image path) and `alt` (alt text)